 Nothing But Nets has a network of more than 300 global health advocates who join us in the fight against malaria.
 Our champions meet with members of Congress, host fundraisers, attend events, and work to ensure that no one dies from a mosquito bite.

 Utilizing the tools and resources provided by Nothing But Nets, our champions find new and creative ways to grow the movement.
 By joining webinars, attending Nothing But Nets events, and working with the Nothing But Nets team, these advocates are empowered in their work to defeat malaria in their communities.

 Champions hold in-district and Capitol Hill meetings advocating for full funding of the Global Fund to Fight AIDS, Tuberculosis and Malaria, the President’s Malaria Initiative, and the UN as well as fundraise for our work to protect families from this deadly disease.
 They build critical community awareness by hosting events, recruiting new Champions, and engaging the media – and they are an indispensable piece of our work to defeat malaria.

 Each year, we convene over 200 volunteer champions from over 30 states to continue the fight to end malaria, a disease that still puts half of the world at risk.
 Our champions visit Washington DC to learn more about this from experts, leaders, and influencers in the field, then meet with their representatives on Capitol Hill!

 The summit is the perfect way to get engaged in a real and tangible way.
 You'll learn more about the threat malaria poses to the global health community and then will use the knowledge you've gained to urge Congress to take action.

 This is an opportunity for passionate advocates to demand meaningful change that will protect those most affected by this preventable disease.
 It's also a great way to join a community of like-minded individuals, build a resume, and save lives.
-Look for more information about our 2020 summit in December 2019.
+Register today to join our summit on March 8-10, 2020.